Senior Bowl Diary: Tuesday

 A name to watch in the secondary is Boise State safety, J.L.
 Skinner.
 In the receiver/defensive back drills, he was glue on whichever receiver he was teamed with.
 He is a strong hitter and would be a great addition to Cleveland’s secondary.
 He dominated Michael Wilson of Stanford and also Michigan’s Ronnie Bell.
 Skinner looks like an early third-round pick.
 Another safety that impressed me was Florida State’s Jammie Robinson who could be there in Round 4.

 Usually, all the QB’s have good height except for when Russell Wilson played in this game in 2012.
 Here are the measurements: Jaren Hall – BYU: 6’-1”; Malik Cunningham – Louisville: 5’-11”; Jake Haener – Fresno State: 6’; Clayton Hune – Houston: 6’-2”; Tyson Bagent – Shepard: 6’-2”; and Hooker 6’-3”.
-The Senior Bowl will certainly bring in another signalcaller to replace Hooker.
+The Senior Bowl could certainly bring in another signal caller to replace Hooker.

 I would like to see the Browns draft a backup offensive tackle.
 There are several available for Round 3.
 Ohio State’s Dawand Jones is an absolute mountain of a man at 6’-8, 375 pounds.
 He can actually move quite well for such a large torso, and nobody has gotten around him so far.
 It is going to take a speed guy to get a great first step because once he engages, it is over with.
 I also was impressed with Ryan Hayes (6’-6”, 305 pounds) of Michigan, Mississippi’s Nick Broeker (6’-4, 305, pounds), and Asim Richards (6’-4, 307 pounds) from North Carolina.